Last updated on 14th October 2022

 This microinteraction features a ‘speedometer’ which demonstrates how the speed test is going, as well as a sort of progress bar along the top of the screen that visualises how long is left.
 Eventually, the result is displayed once the test is complete.

-This microinteraction gives the user a glimpse of the technicality that’s going on behind the scenes, and is impactful, memorable and engaging.
+Micro animations like this one give users a glimpse of the technicality that’s going on behind the scenes, and it makes the experience more impactful, memorable and engaging.
 The alternative – which might be a ‘Please wait’ screen followed by a number on screen after a minute or so – would clearly be nowhere near as impressive.
 People might actually wrongly assume nothing is happening and leave before the test is complete.

 2. Lock screen (RememBear)